wolvido/Bank-Account-Management-System/README.md

 dotnet run
 ```
-- Then, check the assigned localhost in the console (eg. http://localhost:5299) and paste in the browser
+- Then, check the assigned localhost in the console (eg. http://localhost:5299) and paste in the browser.
-- use the default username: BMSAdminDefault241 and password: BMSKeyDefault33
+- use the default username: BMSAdminDefault241 and password: BMSKeyDefault33.
-- click the main logo to navigate to the bank accounts page
+- click the main logo to navigate to the bank accounts page.